 A general guide to the Sunday worship services at Saint Paul's:

 - Services are well-ordered.
 Episcopal services are formal and structured compared to some protestant denominations.
 We take pride in the fact that the same worship service is happening around the world in thousands of churches.
-There is a time-honored pace and flow that, over time, you will find predictable and comforting.
+There is a formal structure, and a pace and flow refined over many centuries.
+You will find it predictable, sacred and supremely comforting.

 - Music.
 The music you hear in our church was not written for you and me.
 It was written for God.
 The music at the 7:45 and 10:30 services is from the 1982 hymnal.
 It is the classical canon of the oldest english-speaking Christian musical tradition.
 (At the 10:30 service, we are joined by full parish choir and our thundering pipe organ.)
 The music at the 9:00 service is more contemporary and may include guitars, woodwinds and piano accompaniment.